Understanding the Malaysian Business Visa Landscape

 Professional Visit Pass

-This specialized category targets professionals providing specialized services or technical expertise.
+This specialized category targets foreign nationals who wish to provide specific professional visits for a short period in Malaysia, with validity not exceeding 12 months.
 Engineers, IT consultants, and specialized trainers typically pursue this route.

 Requirements: Malaysian company sponsorship, professional qualifications verification